philo-shoby/Philo-Shoby/README.md

 I am ✨ Philo-Shoby ✨

-I am pursuing Masters in Computer Application in Vellore Institute of Technology.
+I am working in Tata Consultaancy Services as Software Developer.
 Here are few things about me:

-- 🌱 I’m currently learning Cloud Computing, Full Stack Development and Machine Learning
+- 🌱 I’m currently learning Full Stack development, Cloud Computing and Machine Learning

 - 👯 I’m looking to collaborate on machine learning and mobile app projects integrated with cloud.